gleam-lang/website/book-src/tour/pipe-and-capture.md

 Syntax is available to substitute specific arguments of functions that take more than one argument, which is discussed in the chapter [Function capturing](#Function_capturing).

-## Function capturing
+## Function capturing / partial application

 There is a shorthand syntax for creating anonymous functions that take one argument and call another function.
 The capture symbol `_` is used to indicate where the argument should be passed.
+In Gleam you may only capture one argument.

 ```gleam
 pub fn add(x, y) {